350 S. Northwest Highway

 Forming a rapport quickly is

-one of Dr. Argumedo’s strengths, especially useful to optimize an IME and connect with a jury.
+a skill Dr. Argumedo uses to optimize an IME and connect with a jury.

 Fitness for Duty